mchels/FolderBrowser/doc/user_guide.md

 Pseudocolumn
 --------------------------------------------------------------------------------
-A pseudocolumn is an array of data derived from a column, e.g., conductance in units of e^2/h instead of Siemens.
+A pseudocolumn is an array of data derived from a raw column, e.g., conductance in units of e^2/h instead of Siemens.
 Pseudocolumns can be arbitrarily complex and may involve, e.g., differentiating or integral transforming multiple columns or other pseudocolumns.
 Pseudocolumns are calculated lazily in the FolderBrowser